COVID-19 has proved to be a difficult time for us all but for Gretchen and her Dad say it’s inspired them to find a new love for bike riding.

 “It’s always worth giving something new a go and experiencing to see if it suits.
 Especially at the moment, it helps to still enable communication and interactions.”

-If you would like some resources to start riding or to learn more about the RidesAssist program visit here
+Feel free to check out our resources to start riding or learn more about the Central Coast BUG RidesAssist program.